Union Budget 2018-2019 : Impact and Analysis

 But as per our view, fundamentals are intact or rather better for the equity market.
 Equity markets will be increasing in tune with GDP growth rates and the International market is also supportive because the major of the bigger economy is coming out of recession.
 But definitely, we as an investor need to adjust the target of expected returns on our investment after considering LTCG tax.
 But again we will see more growth in GDP and Consumption levels.
 We will see more growth in corporate earnings so definitely returns from markets will be better than what we have received.
 We are in the long term bull market and it will continue for the next 7-10 Year.

 For any further query, please feel free to mail us, call us or write to us.

 Happy investing & Keep investing!

-All view point presented in above article is of MR. Rohit Khandelwal.
+All viewpoint presented in the above article is of MR. Rohit Khandelwal.
 He is been associated with www.Moneymatters.co.in.
-He is AMFI registered mutual fund advisor.
+He is an AMFI registered mutual fund advisor.

-For taking any decision based on tax implication, kindly consult your tax consultant before.
+For taking any decision based on tax implications, kindly consult your tax consultant before.
 Moneymatters.co.in doesn’t guarantee accuracy of tax implication.